chenxingqiang/secret-learn/doc/developers/contributing.rst

 .. _upstream:

 6. Add the ``upstream`` remote.
-This saves a reference to the main jax-sklearn repository, which you can use to keep your repository synchronized with the latest changes:
+This saves a reference to the main secret-learn repository, which you can use to keep your repository synchronized with the latest changes:

    .. prompt:: bash

-        git remote add upstream git@github.com:jax-sklearn/jax-sklearn.git
+        git remote add upstream git@github.com:secret-learn/secret-learn.git

 7. Check that the `upstream` and `origin` remote aliases are configured correctly by running: